slabstech/gaganyatri.com/_posts/blog/2018/tech/2018-11-21-moving-to-boss-linux.md

 Current iteration is ver7 Drishti , built by CDAC, India, On top of GNOME Desktop 3.22 .

-This blog series will contain the steps i followed to move my daily from Ubuntu.
+This blog series will contain the steps i followed to move my daily work from Ubuntu.

 For short primer on Linux usage.
 Head over to [link]({{ site.baseurl }}{% link _posts/why/opensource/2018-10-10-why-osi-p1.md %}) for basics